 Named after the pirates that occupied the hill during the Ming Dynasty, Devil’s Peak is perfect for beginner hikers or those looking to squeeze in a quick scenic hike.
 During The Battle of Hong Kong, Japanese forces bombarded the prudent fortifications built here – such as the Gough Battery built in 1898, and the Devil’s Peak Redoubt.
 The gorgeous scenery juxtaposed with memories of war offer an almost surreal experience of Hong Kong’s past.

-Getting there: Take the MTR to Yau Tong Station, and get out from the A1 exit into Domain Mall.
+Getting there: Take the MTR to Yau Tong Station (via the Kwun Tong line or Tseung Kwan O line), and get out from the A1 exit into Domain Mall.
 Take the escalators to the mall’s ground floor, and then exit the mall from its back entrance, on to Ko Chiu Road.
 From there, walk past Lei Yue Mun Estate housing, take an immediate right, walking uphill towards the Tseung Kwan O Permanent Cemetary.
 Enter the Wilson Trail, and follow the signs to Pau Tai Shan.

 Duration: 1.5 hours

-Getting home: Once you reach the observation post Retrace steps back to Yau Tong Station.
+Getting home: Once you reach the observation post, retrace your steps back to Yau Tong Station.

 The Shing Mun War Relics Trail is the shortest section of the famously challenging MacLehose Trail.
 As part of the Gin Drinker’s Line, a 13-mile defence front designed to counter Japanese aggression in WWII, this trail is full of historic ruins.
-Though it can be hard to get to get to, it offers hikers the chance to trace Hong Kong’s wartime scars and journey into the past through underground war tunnels, pillboxes, and trenches.
+Though it can be hard to get to, it offers hikers the chance to trace Hong Kong’s wartime scars and journey into the past through underground war tunnels, pillboxes, and trenches.
+Keep your eye out and be mindful of any monkeys you see, making sure you don’t have any food visible on you when you are near them.

 Getting there: Take the number 82 minibus from Tsuen Wan Station to Shing Mun Reservoir.
 Take a right from the Shing Mun Reservoir sign and walk down the road until you reach the BBQ area where you can join the MacLehose Trail.
 Walk towards the Memorial Arch of MacLehose Trail Section 6.